ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 ## Applying the Random Forest Algorithm
 The results below show the outcome of applying the model at a smaller scale.
+Unlike at the national level, the model seems to have underpredicted in some counties, such as Dutchess and Richmond counties.

 <div id ="NY-Results"></div>

-Then, percent error.
+When observing the percent error of predictions, the results in New York State are similar to results at a national level.
+Areas that have a rural, smaller population tend to have higher errors.

 <div id ="PE"></div>

+Further refinement of the model could be done to predict NPS counts in New York.
+Finding indicators that are more significant at a local scale rather than a national scale may improve the model.